trailblaizer/arduino-aggregator/README.md

-# midi-aggregator
+# arduino-aggregator
-This module converts input data to MIDI messages.
+This module aggregates messages from different middlewares and publishes them on a single channel.